 - Observe the communication skills of other organizations and learn from their successes and failures.

 There is a need for systematic evaluation of your pandemic communications.
 Provide an easy way for your stakeholders to ask questions and provide input.
 Continually monitor the questions, concerns, and feedback you receive from them.

 You will also want to monitor and adapt to your stakeholder's perception of risk.
 Risk perception is a strong indicator of their willingness to change behavior during the pandemic.
 Risk perception is perhaps as significant as the threats to which we are exposed.
 Therefore, perception of risk presents substantial challenges for pandemic communications efforts.
 A conceptual mental map can help your audience better understand the risk and the information provided.
 As you develop messaging, you should be mindful of how the public is perceiving risk and responding to your communications.
-Listening and addressing concerns will enable you to be more effective in getting messages across.
+Listening to and addressing concerns will enable you to be more effective in getting messages across.

 Use this information to continue to improve upon your pandemic communications strategy.
 Reflect on what is working well and what needs to be improved.
 This will enable you to be even more prepared and effective in future emergency situations.

 Pandemic communications are based on ongoing projections and the potential degree of future harm.
 You can prepare for future events by researching the ongoing improvements and innovations in the area of pandemic communications.

 The urgent and unpredictable nature of the coronavirus requires a systematic approach to pandemic communications.
 Effective pandemic communications are essential in responding to infectious health threats, such as the coronavirus.
 Schools and organizations should embrace pandemic communications best practices, such as being explicit about uncertainties.